verdaux/BookNotes/Phrases/Cool phrases 3.md

 - [ ] Rivers of regrets.
 - [ ] Half[something], half[something] and all[something]
 - [ ] Since I was an embryo.
+- [ ] ...
+[Something good is present] so that idiots like me don't fuck up.